FlekGeKei/NuclearParasites/README.md

 - After inslalling mods by [File Direcrotr](https://github.com/TerraFirmaCraft-The-Final-Frontier/FileDirector) close modpack and start again.
 It will turn on mods installed by File Director.

+- You may get in your first playing session some artefacts (with clouds) and freezes.
+If you get it, restart minecraft, it will resolve it.

 # SOMETHING'S

 Also, if I successful complile Oculus for 1.12.2, I'll add Oculus to the modpack...